 Understanding secured loans

-When you take out a secured loan, you have to use something of value that you own, like your car, home, or other valuable personal property.
-This is called collateral.
-The lender holds the title or deed to the collateral or places a lien on the collateral until you pay the loan off in full.
-If you do not repay the loan in full, the lender has the right to take possession of the collateral and apply the proceeds of the sale of the collateral to the outstanding debt.
+If you’re approved for a secured loan, the lender will hold the title or deed to the collateral or places a lien on the collateral until you pay the loan off in full.
+If you do not repay the loan, the lender may take possession of the collateral and apply the proceeds of the sale of the collateral to the outstanding debt.

-The borrowing limits for secured loans are typically higher than those for unsecured loans because of the presence of collateral.
-Mortgages and home equity lines of credit are two common types of secured loans.
-Secured loans can have either a fixed or variable interest rate and can last for a set or variable amount of time.
+The borrowing limits for secured loans are typically higher than those for unsecured loans because of the presence of collateral Common types of secured loans include mortgages and vehicle loans.

 How is an unsecured loan different?